bcheidemann/tracing-js/README.md

 #### Vite

-Since method instrumentation requires decorator support, you must ensure the Vite is configured to enable decorators if you wish to use the `@instrument` decorator.
+Since method instrumentation requires decorator support, you must ensure that Vite is configured to enable decorators if you wish to use the `@instrument` decorator.
 This can be done by adding the following lines to your Vite config.